NavinShrinivas/cherry/README.md

 ## CherrySTUN

-a un-marshal/marshal implementation for the STUN protocol.
+A un-marshal/marshal implementation for the STUN protocol along with client.
+Helps finding out type of NAT and whether p2p is possible or not.

+## CherryExchange

+A room management and signaling server.
+Doesn't maintain any state on disk, required to be alive at all times.